$\mathbb{Z}_3$ quantum double in a superconducting wire array: topologically ordered phase from bond dimerization

 where the additional factor of $\left(\frac{1}{4}\right)^{N_p}$ corresponds to one constraint per unit cell imposed by $h_s$, and the total number of unit cells is equal to $N_p$.
 We find that the ground state indeed has a nine-fold topological degeneracy on a torus, which coincides with that of the conventional $\mathbb{Z}_3$ quantum double.

 In the above countings, the gauge constraint $G_p=G_p^\dagger=1$ is imposed by hand.
 In our model, such a plaquette term can be generated perturbatively upon turning on $h_w$, yielding an associated energy scale corresponding to the vison gap.
 Here we point out another key distinction from the usual $\mathbb{Z}_3$ quantum double with a $-J$ in the Hamiltonian.
 In that case, a plaquette term is generated only at sixth order in $h/J$ in degenerate perturbation theory, yielding a very small vison gap when $h/J < (h/J)_c$.
 The reason for such a small vison gap is that $h$ creates star excitations with a large energy cost of order $J$, which suppresses the gap.
 In our model~(\ref{eq:dimerization}) with an inverted potential and dimerized transverse fields, however, one does not have to pay an energy of order $J$ to create an excitation.
 Rather, there are cheaper excitations one can make that only cost an energy of order $h_s$, which correspond to transitioning between the ground state and first excited state in the presence of $h_s$ as shown in Fig.~\ref{fig:dimerization}(b).
-Furthermore, the plaquette term now can be generated at fourth order in $h_w/h_s$, leading to a larger vison gap than in the usual $\mathbb{Z}_3$ quantum double.
+Furthermore, the plaquette term now can be generated at fourth order in $h_w/h_s$, leading to a larger vison gap than in the usual $\mathbb{Z}_3$ quantum double.~\footnote{We remark that because the resulting vison gap is small compared to the scale $J$, it would be difficult in practice to attain low enough temperatures to reach the true ground state, or even a thermal state with a low density of visons.
+Nonetheless, there may still be signatures of the mutual statistics of the spinons and visons that could be observed in the regime where temperature is larger than the vison gap but still much smaller than the spinon gap, as discussed (for the $\mathbb Z_2$ model) in Ref.~\cite{hart2021correlation}.}

 We compute the plaquette term from Hamiltonian~(\ref{eq:dimerization}) using degenerate perturbation theory.
 In Fig.~\ref{fig:perturbation} we show a fourth-order process in which a pair of excitations is created and annihilated around a plaquette.
 In the absence of $h_w$, the ground state written in terms of star variables is a tensor product of $\frac{1}{\sqrt{2}}(|\omega \omega\rangle + |\overline{\omega} \overline{\omega}\rangle)$ on all strong bonds.
 Applying $h_w$ on a weak bond shifts the two stars connected to the weak bond by $\omega$ or $\overline{\omega}$.
 For example, consider the action of a weak transverse field on a bond connected to $s_1$ of a dimer $(s_1, s_2)$ in its ground state: